Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Methodology

 As discussed in Section \ref{subsection:Model_Overview}, the composition of the input sequence \( \mathbf{x}_t \) is contingent upon the specifics of the problem setting.
 We need the LDM to be capable of predicting both the low-dimensional representations of all subsequent flow states \( \{\boldsymbol{\hat{\gamma}}_2, \boldsymbol{\hat{\gamma}}_3, \ldots, \boldsymbol{\hat{\gamma}}_n\} \) and the corresponding physical variables for later time steps \( \{\hat{C}_2, \hat{C}_3, \ldots, \hat{C}_n\} \), given an input sequence.
 Therefore, the formulation of the input sequence is as follows:

-where: \begin{itemize} \item Condition 1 stipulates that the initial flow representation \( \boldsymbol{\gamma}_1 \) combined with the action sequence suffices to predict the flow state at all subsequent time steps. \item Condition 2 asserts that the inclusion of auxiliary parameters \( \mathbf{P} \) is essential for a comprehensive description of the flow dynamics. \end{itemize} The output sequence is then defined as:
+where: \begin{itemize} \item Condition 1 stipulates that the initial flow representation \( \boldsymbol{\gamma}_1 \) combined with the action sequence suffices to predict the flow state at all subsequent time steps. \item Condition 2 asserts that the inclusion of auxiliary parameters \( \mathbf{P} \) is essential for a comprehensive description of the flow dynamics.
+The auxiliary parameters \( \mathbf{P} \) are included for all the gust cases in this current work. \end{itemize} The output sequence is then defined as:

 This structured output not only ensures the model's ability to predict future states but also to quantify the designated physical variable trajectory.